Streaming PCA for Markovian Data: Experimental Validation

 The experimental results demonstrate that Oja's algorithm performs significantly better than the downsampled version, consistent with the theoretical results.
-Figure \ref{fig:online_pca_comparison1} shows that data downsampling can in fact be much worse.
-Figure \ref{fig:online_pca_comparison2} shows a faster rate of convergence for the case of the uniform distribution since the Bernoulli distribution generates fewer non-zero data-points.
-Figure \ref{fig:online_pca_comparison3} compares the performance of Oja's algorithm for different covariance matrices.
-Smaller values of $\beta$ decrease the eigengap, $\lambda_{1}-\lambda_{2}$, and hence lead to a slower convergence.
-Figure \ref{fig:online_pca_lambda_variation} confirms that smaller values of $\rho$ (larger values of $|\lambda_{2}\bb{P}|$) make the problem more challenging.
+It also shows that Oja's algorithm performs similarly to the offline algorithm, which is also confirmed by our theoretical results and that of~\cite{neeman2023concentration}.
+Figure~\ref{fig:online_pca_comparison3} compares the performance of Oja's algorithm for different covariance matrices.
+Smaller values of $\beta$ decrease the eigengap $\lambda_{1}-\lambda_{2}$, and hence lead to a slower convergence.
+Figure \ref{fig:online_pca_lambda_variation} confirms that smaller values of $\rho$ (larger values of $|\lambda_{2}\bb{P}|$) also worsen the rate, which matches with our theoretical results.